DIGNITY LOS ANGELES is an independent lay organization that seeks

 GLBTQ issues and to celebrate Mass.
 We took a statement of the then only recently completed Second Vatican Council (quote is in the box at the right) as our inspiration in the choice of a name for our organization.
-In only a very few years, the organization had developed into the high-profile nationwide advocate for all GLBT persons that Dignity is today.
+In only a very few years, the organization had developed into the high-profile nationwide advocate for all GLBTQ persons that Dignity is today.

 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
-Ironically, primacy of conscience, even in the face of the contrary demands of the Pope or other We urge you to get to know Dignity/LA better.
-We invite you (and bring a friend also, if you can) to attend one of the chapter's regular liturgies on Sundays at 5:30 pm (click for an to some photos) at
+Ironically, primacy of conscience, even in the face of the contrary demands of the Pope or any other We urge you to get to know Dignity/LA better.
+We invite you (and bring a friend, if you can) to attend a regular chapter liturgy any Sundays at 5:30 pm (click for an to some photos) at